 The Foundation has a two-stage funding request process:

 1. Letter of Intent (LOI)

-We require a short Letter of Intent that outlines your intended project to be submitted online through the link above.
-As part of your submission, you may choose to include a short supporting document.
+The LOI outlines your intended project and should be completed through the online link above.
+We will consider funding requests for up to three years (Exceptions have been made a few times for projects up to five years).
+All multi-year projects are subject to annual review and reporting.
+You may also upload a short supporting document with your LOI.
 You will be able to save your progress if you need to.
-In addition, you may also download and complete our Letter of Intent Template first and then copy and paste to our online form.
-Upon completion, you will receive a record of your submission.
+You may download and complete our Letter of Intent Template first and then copy and paste to our online form if you wish.
+Upon completion, you will receive a copy of your submission.
+LOIs may be submitted any time during the year and are typically reviewed within 45 days of submission.
 If staff see alignment between your project/program and the Foundation’s goals, you may be invited to submit a formal Grant Application.

 If you have been invited to submit a formal Grant Application, staff will reach out and provide you with a template and a due date for submission (typically due one month before the next Meeting of the Board of Directors).
 Staff will review the completed application and may ask further questions or require changes before taking it to the Board.
+We may also seek confidential feedback from external reviewers.
 In addition to the written application, you will also be asked to submit a cover letter, a budget, and a copy of your organization’s audited financial statements.
 You will also have the option of submitting up to three letters of support.
+The Board reviews grant applications four times a year and news about the Board’s decision is typically communicated to the applicant within 48 hours.